Detect CPU spikes with Embedded Resource Manager

 Phase 2: Upload text files through a Telnet session

-The trick works flawlessly, but typing the same obscure Tcl commands gets tedious after a while, so the first time I had to use this solution to develop a Tcl script, I've quickly written another script that takes file name as the parameter and hides all the other murky details.
+The trick works flawlessly, but typing the same obscure Tcl commands gets tedious after a while, so the first time I had to use this solution to develop a Tcl script, I quickly wrote another script that takes a file name as a parameter and hides all the other murky details.

 Debugging time-based configuration